mmunson2/BME450-Project2-Meteorology/README.md

 ![alt text](https://github.com/mmunson2/BME450-Project2-Meteorology/blob/master/Data/Offshore/2017OffshoreAverage.png "Offshore Average")

-# Analysis:

-Assignment Questions -
+# Analysis - Assignment Questions:

 ### 1. What is the highest correlation and at what time lag for…